olublessed/app-example/README.md

 * [Install the AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) and then [configure a named profile](http://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html).
     We'll supply the profile name as a parameter to avoid passing around and possibly committing AWS credentials.

+*Note:* Two items of note with the commands used in the examples below.

+1. The commands all use [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) which will download a specific version of Gradle to the local system and install in a temp area.
+Depending on your OS use `./gradlew` for Linux and Mac or `gradlew` on Windows using the gradlew.bat file.
+1. All of the examples use the updateStack task, even when creating a new stack.
+The plugin I've wrapped has only one task but to give the familiar Create/Update/Delete actions I created an aliased createStack task but it's the same as calling updateStack.

 #### VPC and Instance Creation

-1. Run the Gradle wrapper command along with the createStack task and some parameters `./gradlew updateStack -Pprofile=your-named-aws-profile` would be the minimal amount of parameters and would create the stack named app-example in us-east-2 although those values could be overridden using either a local-config.groovy file or by passing more parameters to the task ex: `./gradlew createStack -Pprofile=your-named-aws-profile -Pregion=us-west-1 -Pstack=vpc-only -Pinstance=false` the list of possible params to be set can be seen in the ext.params section towards the top of the build.gradle file.
+1. Run the Gradle wrapper command along with the createStack or updateStack task and some parameters `./gradlew updateStack -Pprofile=AWS_PROFILE_NAME` would be the minimal amount of parameters and would create the stack named app-example in us-east-2 although those values could be overridden using either a local-config.groovy file or by passing more parameters to the task ex: `./gradlew createStack -Pprofile=AWS_PROFILE_NAME -Pregion=us-west-1 -Pstack=vpc-only -Pinstance=false` the list of possible params to be set can be seen in the [ext.params section of the build.gradle](build.gradle#L19) file.
 1. The command will return immediately and if you look in the web console you'll see the stack getting provisioned.
-Unless you changed the instance parameter to true the stack will initially just be the VPC without any instances.
+Unless you changed the instance parameter to true the stack will initially just be a VPC without any instances.
-1. We could rerun the command creating the instance this time `./gradlew updateStack -Pprofile=your-named-aws-profile -Pinstance=true` and in short order you'll see an EC2 instance created within the VPC
+1. We could re-run the command creating the instance this time `./gradlew updateStack -Pprofile=AWS_PROFILE_NAME -Pinstance=true` and short thereafter you'll see an EC2 instance created within the VPC
-1. Once completed with this test run the `./gradlew deleteStack -Pprofile=your-named-aws-profile` to terminate all resources prevent the accumulation of charges.
+1. Once completed with this test run the `./gradlew deleteStack -Pprofile=AWS_PROFILE_NAME` to terminate all resources prevent the accumulation of charges.

 If you find yourself constantly using the same parameter values add a local-config.groovy file to the project and add your desired values.
-Any parameters passed from the command line will override config file values if you need to change them.
+The file has been .gitignore'd so you wont accidentally check it in to your repo.
+Any parameters passed from the command line will still override config file values if you need to change them.

 ----